 NYC Violent Crime Lawyer

 Home | NYC Violent Crime Lawyer

 In any criminal accusations involving violence, the potential consequences are often far more severe under NY law.
-In addition to the prison time you might face if convicted, there is a stigma around violent crimes that can haunt a person as they look for jobs, apartments or apply for college or graduate programs.
-Someone with a violent crime on their record, even a misdemeanor assault charge, can appear dangerous or unstable, and there is no real way to expunge such a conviction from your record, as the State of New York does not provide for expunctions.
+In addition to the prison time you might face if convicted, there is a stigma around violent crimes that can haunt a person as they look for jobs, apartments, or apply for college or graduate programs.
+That’s why you need an experienced NYC violent crime lawyer in your corner.

+NYC Violent Crime Lawyer